 Mercedes Sprinter van conversion review – Insights for buyers ready to try Van Life

 Are you thinking about doing a van conversion?
 It can be both an exciting and daunting prospect.
 So where do you start?
 Especially these days, when the road trip market is being flooded with new vehicles, new conversion companies and various kit types.
-My husband and I love active travel and outdoor exploration in our Sprinter.
+I'm passionate about my service thought the Human Infusion Project.
+And my husband loves teaching photography.
+But we're both intentional about self-care, and love active travel and outdoor exploration in our Sprinter.
 And in our two years of van ownership, we have received a lot of questions from both friends and complete strangers about which features we love and if it’s a worthwhile investment.
 So, I decided to write this review and lay it all out for you.

 Initially, aside from the financial investment, I wasn't clear if this would be a ‘toy’ we’d both get equal enjoyment from.
 And admittedly, I was a bit intimidated by the thought of driving a RV – they just always seemed so, so…..BIG!
 But I can say now with complete honesty, that I love owning our van.
 It's really a lot of fun, it's much easier to drive than I thought and although it was a financial investment for us, we have found an added personal benefit: a new way to deepen our bond as a couple, over our love of the outdoors.